FAQs

 How do I send a physician's or doctor's referral?

 Neurability Therapy accepts a physician referral by fax 281-270-5704 or by secure email at admin@neurabilitytherapy.com from your provider.
-We will need the signed prescription within days of your referral or have the signed referral available for the therapist at your first visit in the home or by bringing the signed referral with you to the clinic.
+We will need the signed prescription within days of your referral or have the signed referral available for the therapist at your first visit.

 The referral must be from a licensed referral source in accordance with the Occupational Therapy Practice Act §454.213.